GG666/Lecture/Chpater (C_English_Pointer).md

 **[Bonus]**
 Stack memory is allocated during compilation time execution.
 This is known as static memory allocation.

 Heap memory is allocated at run-time compilation.
-This is know as dynamic memory allocation.
+This is known as dynamic memory allocation.
 ![](https://i.imgur.com/YVEH4kW.jpg)

-[Bonus練習] Please write(modify) a program that the user can keep input the number of numbers to calculate the sum.
+[Bonus練習] Please write(modify) a program that the user can keep inputting the number of numbers to calculate the sum.